ga-wdi-lessons/mongoose-intro/readme.md

 **Custom Validations:**

-We can also define our own validators by using the validate property.
+We can also define our own validators by using the `validate property`.

-This validate property value is typically an array consisting of a validation function and an error message.
+This `validate property` value is typically an array consisting of a validation function.

 For example, if we want to validate the length of your user's password.
 To do so, you would have to make these changes in your UserSchema: